Why Invest in Cat Bonds?

-For fixed income investors, Catastrophe Bonds (Cat Bonds) offer a unique proposition: they are high-yield instruments where the primary risk factor is event-driven (geophysical) rather than economic (credit cycle).
-This fundamental decoupling allows them to serve specific roles in a fixed-income portfolio that traditional corporate or sovereign debt cannot.
+For fixed income investors, catastrophe bonds offer a unique proposition: high-yield instruments where the primary risk factor is event-driven (geophysical) rather than economic (credit cycle).
+This fundamental decoupling allows cat bonds to serve roles in a fixed-income portfolio that traditional corporate or sovereign debt cannot — acting as a true diversifier with a competitive return profile.

 True Decorrelation: The "Zero-Beta" Asset